pythonai200425/pages_ai/f_reinforcement/q01_into.md

 That kid is called the **agent**

-## 2️⃣ Our game: Rock Paper Scissors
+## 2️⃣ Our game: Tic Tac Toe

 The rules (simple life rules):

-* 🟡 Rock beats ✂️ Scissors
-* ✂️ Scissors beats 📄 Paper
-* 📄 Paper beats 🟡 Rock
+* 3x3 board
+* Two players: ❌ and ⭕
+* First to align 3 in a row (horizontal, vertical, diagonal) wins
+* If the board fills with no winner → Draw

 The agent plays against an opponent